 MESSAGE FROM THE DOCTORS

-The Doctors have requested that our reception staff ask you for a brief reason for your appointment.
+The Doctors have requested that our patient advisors ask you for a brief reason for your appointment.
 This is to assist you in accessing the most appropriate service.
 They will also ask you for your preferred contact number.
 If appropriate you will be given an appointment with a Nurse Practitioner.
 We do appreciate the difficulties patients face in the current climate when all our available appointments have been taken.
 We would kindly ask you to consider other options recommended such as GP appointments at the extended hours service at Bath Street, Widnes walk-in centre, your local pharmacy and Bath Street Wellbeing Centre for family planning and sexual health.
-The receptionists will have details regarding these servcies.
+The patient advisors will have details regarding these servcies.
 I would remind you that we provide 4 extended hours clinics each week on Monday and Wednesday until 8.30 in the evening.
 You can also access a range of services including booking appointments online.

 We can provide a chaperone, hearing loop or interpreter services.
 If you need any of these services please advise the receptionist when booking your appointment.